kubernetes/kubernetes/cluster/addons/README.md

 shipped with the kubernetes binaries and whose update policy is also consistent with the update of kubernetes cluster.

-On the clusterm the addons are kept in ```/etc/kubernetes/addons``` on the master node, in yaml files (json is not supported at the moment).
+On the cluster the addons are kept in ```/etc/kubernetes/addons``` on the master node, in yaml files (json is not supported at the moment).
 Each add-on must specify the following label: ````kubernetes.io/cluster-service: true````.
 Yaml files that do not define this label will be ignored.